ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 4. You want to search through the default system policies for a policy named **eDiscovery search started or exported**.
 In the **Search** field at the top of the screen, enter **eDiscovery**.
 In the list of policies, you should see **eDiscovery search started or exported**.
 Select the check box next to this policy.

 5. An **eDiscovery search started or exported** pane should appear.
-Scroll down through this pane and verify the settings are configured as follows:
+Scroll down through **eDiscovery search started or exported** pane and verify the settings are configured as follows:

+	- Status: **On**

 	- Conditions: **Activity is eDiscoverySearchStartedOrExported**

 	- Aggregation: **Single event**